JJ/p6-pod-load/README.md

     say load( $string-with-pod ).perl;

-You can also reconfigure the global variables.
+You can also reconfigure the global variables used in the subs.
 However, if you change one you'll have to change the whole thing.

-In the future, I might come up with a better way of doing this...
+> In the future, I might come up with a better way of doing this...

-$Pod::Load::tmp-dir= "/tmp/my-precomp-dir/"; $Pod::Load::precomp-store = CompUnit::PrecompilationStore::File.new(prefix => $Pod::Load::tmp-dir.IO); $Pod::Load::precomp = CompUnit::PrecompilationRepository::Default.new(store => $Pod::Load::precomp-store);
+    $Pod::Load::tmp-dir= "/tmp/my-precomp-dir/"; # Changes temporary directory
+    $Pod::Load::precomp-store =
+        CompUnit::PrecompilationStore::File.new(
+            prefix => $Pod::Load::tmp-dir.IO
+        );
+    $Pod::Load::precomp =
+        CompUnit::PrecompilationRepository::Default.new(
+            store => $Pod::Load::precomp-store
+        ); # These need to be redefined

 DESCRIPTION
 ===========